More people have been to space

 I discovered a joy of open water swimming and being rather slow at some of the above sports I ended up going longer and longer and discovered my own brand of success, 'my endurance' - I have the ability to just keep on going.
 I discovered Ironman racing and fell in love with challenging my body and pushing past my limits - whatever I may have thought they may be.

-I first discovered ocean rowing when my business sponsored a group of ladies who competed in the Talisker Whisky Atlantic Challenge in 2016 as part of a boat of 4.
+I first discovered ocean rowing in 2015 when my business sponsored a group of ladies who competed in the Talisker Whisky Atlantic Challenge in 2016 as part of a boat of 4.
 I have been following the race every year since.
 It really was only a matter of time before the stars aligned for me to get involved myself.